Cole Kmet: 2021 season

+2022 season

 Bears offensive coordinator Luke Getsy was optimistic about Kmet, who did not catch a touchdown pass in 2021.
 He commented on Kmet's versatility stating, "You talk about a guy that we hope can do a lot of different things.
 We’ve lined him up wide.
 We've let him do some routes outside.
 We've brought him in tight.
-We've put him in line and making him block the big boys up front too and I think the cool part about him is that he can do all of that stuff really well."
+We've put him in line and made him block the big boys up front too and I think the cool part about him is that he can do all of that stuff really well."
 During the 2022 season, Kmet recorded 50 receptions for 544 yards and seven touchdowns.
 He led the Bears in receptions, receiving touchdowns, and receiving yards.

+2023 season

+On July 26, 2023, Kmet signed a four-year, $50 million contract extension with the Bears.
+He appeared in all 17 games for the Bears and finished the season with 73 receptions for 719 yards and six touchdowns.

+2024 season

+On October 13, 2024, against the Jacksonville Jaguars, Kmet had 5 receptions for 70 yards and 2 touchdowns.
+In the same game, Kmet also snapped six long snaps as the emergency long snapper after starter Scott Daly suffered a knee injury, uniquely earning him NFC Special Teams Player of the Week.
+He finished the 2024 season with 47 receptions for 474 yards and four touchdowns.